 Reducing Our Environmental Impact

-Manufacturing Environmentally Friendly Products
+Manufacturing Environmentally Responsible Products

-Colormaker’s PERMATONE® textile screen printing inks are Approved by the Soil Association in the UK under the Global Organic Textiles Standards (GOTS) for use in Organic Textile processes.
+Colormaker’s PERMATONE® textile screen printing inks are Approved by the Soil Association of the UK under the Global Organic Textiles Standards (GOTS) 6.0 for use in Organic Textile processes.
 In 2012, PERMATONE® became the first ink from outside the UK to receive such Approval.
 The entire family of PERMASET® textile printing inks does not contain ozone-depleting chemicals such as CFCs and HCFCs, aromatic hydrocarbons or any volatile solvents.
 They don’t contain lead or any heavy metals.
 PERMASET® inks do not contain any toxic chemicals at all, not even white spirits like other water-based inks on the market.
 PERMATONE® inks have also passed the Oekotex Class 1 standard (with 60% to spare) and are safe to use on underwear, swimwear and even baby clothes.

 Reduction in Water Use & Waste sent to Landfill, Use of Renewable Energy